fylamjoseph/AOB/README.md

 # AOB
-Gamified app that allows user to give real-time recognition
+Gamified app that allows users to give real-time recognition